 How do you create powerful shoulders?
 Powerful, well-developed shoulders stand out, completing the upper portion of your “v” tapered figure.
 Building powerful shoulders requires the right combination of angles and exercises.

-Your shoulders support every movement you make with your arms and hands – they allow you to lift heavy objects and promote more efficient training for your other muscles as well.
+Your shoulders support every movement with your arms and hands – they allow you to lift heavy objects and promote more efficient training for your other muscles.
 Although your shoulders may look small (now), they are composed of three distinct deltoid muscles you must train to develop.

 If you train all three – middle, rear, and front deltoids, you will have one complete pair of well-developed and powerful shoulders.

 Do not be the guy who trains one or two but ignores the third part of the shoulder.
 Here are three simple but effective exercises to build muscle and power in your shoulders:

 As the name suggests, this exercise hits the front part of your shoulders.
 Stand with dumbbells in both hands by your sides.
 Keep your arms straight as you raise one arm with the dumbbell in front of you until it is parallel to the ground.

 Pause, then return slowly to your starting position.
 Now repeat with the other arm.
 Again, never swing the weights or use momentum to control them.
 Instead, pause and hold the dumbbell at the peak (top) point for a second before lowering that arm.

 Strive to be perfect by executing the correct form with a lighter weight.

 These hit the middle (deltoid) part of your shoulders.
 The start position is the same as the first exercise.
 But this time, raise both dumbbells simultaneously to your left and right sides until each arm is parallel with the ground.